sam-delap/dotfiles/README.md

-# BRAIN MEMORY FOR INSTALLING THINGS

-While this dotfiles repository is a handy way for me to keep track of what I've done with my files to-date, it doesn't tell me anything about what I need to install to make sure they're set up correctly.
-That's what this file is here to do
+# Dotfiles

+This repository is where I maintain all of the installation links/guides I use to configure developer machines.
+This allows me to both get up and running on a new machine quickly, and provide an easily shareable format to socialize my config (or just start a conversation) with developers on my team.

-# Prerequisites
+# Installation

-First off, thanks to https://www.youtube.com/watch?v=y6XCebnB9gs for starting me on this awesome journey
+These sections describe the commands (or installation links) I need to install the prerequisite tooling on my machine to get up and running quickly.

 ## stow-based dotfiles management
 - stow